DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/04UserGuide/02Workspace/wsbp.md

     If you need to perform unified authorization management on people and resources through workspaces, you can manually bind the required resources to a certain workspace, so as to apply the roles of users in this workspace to resources (resources here can be cross- clustered).

-    In addition, there is a slight difference between container management and service grid in terms of resource binding entry.
-The workspace provides the binding entry of Cluster and Cluster-Namespace resources in container management, but has not opened the Mesh and Mesh-Namespace for service grid.
+    In addition, there is a slight difference between container management and service mesh in terms of resource binding entry.
+The workspace provides the binding entry of Cluster and Cluster-Namespace resources in container management, but has not opened the Mesh and Mesh-Namespace for service mesh.
 Bindings for Namespace resources.

-    For Mesh and Mesh-Namespace resources, you can manually bind them in the resource list of the service grid.
+    For Mesh and Mesh-Namespace resources, you can manually bind them in the resource list of the service mesh.

 ## Usage Scenarios of Workspace